fuzzy-tribble/ipynb_template_site/README.md

 * Harden python conversion script

+* Fix social icons in footer...apparently they aren't displaying on the site

 * Write a gem so you don't have to run the python script

 * Make an official theme so you don't have to copy the folders but can just use github pages new `remote_theme` config option in `_config.yml`